aseldawy/CS167/Labs/Lab4/CS167-Lab4.md

     ```
     *Note:* Replace `class-###` with the name of the master node.
 If you want to run YARN on your local machine, replace `class-###` with `localhost`.

-5. We need to re-start the cluster to apply the changes.
+5. We might need to re-start the cluster to apply the changes.
 Do the following steps:
 (a) Stop all datanodes.
 (b) Stop the namenode.
 (c) Start the HDFS namenode (on the namenode machine).